The Jester's Supper (play)

 The Jester's Supper (Italian:La cena delle beffe) is a historical play by the Italian writer Sem Benelli, which was first staged in 1909.
+The work is inspired by a short story from Antonio Francesco Grazzini's Le Cene (I, 3).

+In 1910 Sara Bernhardt played in "La Beffa" (adapted by Jean Richepin) the role of Gianetto Malespini.

-In 1919 the play was put on in New York City, under the name The Jest, at Broadway's Plymouth Theatre.
-It portrays a violent and cruel rivalry in the Florence of Lorenzo the Magnificent.
+In 1919 the play was put on in New York City, under the name The Jest, adapted by Edward Sheldon, at Broadway's Plymouth Theatre.
+The play portrays a violent and cruel rivalry in the Florence of Lorenzo the Magnificent.
+This production starred John Barrymore and Lionel Barrymore.
+They added an element of surprise by exchanging the lead roles on certain nights without alerting the audience.

 Adaptations

 Opera

 The play was the basis for an opera La cena delle beffe composed by Umberto Giordano with a libretto written by Benelli himself.
 It premiered at La Scala on 20 December 1924.

 Film

 In 1942 the play was adapted as a film, The Jester's Supper, directed by Alessandro Blasetti and starring Amedeo Nazzari and Osvaldo Valenti.
 It was made at Cinecittà in Rome.
 The film was a popular success.